cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 <br/>
 Repository: [sionescu/bordeaux-threads - Github](https://github.com/sionescu/bordeaux-threads/)

-*(This page was possible due to the [official documentation](https://trac.common-lisp.net/bordeaux-threads/wiki/ApiDocumentation), albeit its a bit outdated.)*
+*This page was possible due to the [official documentation](https://trac.common-lisp.net/bordeaux-threads/wiki/ApiDocumentation), albeit its a bit outdated.*

+*In case of any inaccuracies, ambiguities or suggestions, please [create an issue here](https://github.com/digikar99/common-lisp.readthedocs/issues).*

+***

 BORDEAUX-THREADS is a proposed standard for a minimal MP/threading interface.
 It is similar to the CLIM-SYS threading and